hvianna/audioMotion.js/README.md

 Download the latest version from the [releases page](https://github.com/hvianna/audioMotion.js/releases/latest).
 Portable binaries are available for Windows, Linux and macOS.

 Launch audioMotion and you'll be asked for the path to your music files.
-Only files below this folder will be accessible to the player.
+Only files under this folder will be accessible to the player.

 You can also use the command line argument `-m` to set the music folder: